aekrylov/technaxis-test/README.md

     `s3.secret-key` | Your secret key
     `s3.bucket-name`| Bucket name.
 Bucket must be public

+3. Note that all these properties must be available for tests to pass, which can be done by putting them into `application.properties` file under test resources root

 3. For DBMS other that Postgres or H2, add corresponding runtime dependency

 ## Locally